112 – Fiscal Management

 This policy establishes authority, responsibility, and procedures for the fiscal management of the HCSO to include budgeting, purchasing, accounting, and disbursement of petty cash and safeguarding all inventoried County assets.

 It will be the policy of HCSO to maintain accurate and detailed records of all financial transactions to include, budgeting, purchasing, accounting, petty cash and county – owned property under this policy, in order to remain above reproach.

-- Sheriff’s Office Finance Director: Charged with the responsibility of coordinating with the bureau majors to ensure all financial transactions are in accordance with state and county policies and statutes and that adequate funding for expenditure is available prior to approval by the Sheriff or his or her designee.
+D. Sheriff’s Office Finance Director: Charged with the responsibility of coordinating with the bureau Majors to ensure all financial transactions are in accordance with state and county policies and statutes and that adequate funding for expenditure is available prior to approval by the Sheriff or his or her designee.
 In addition, maintain accurate inventory records of inventoried county assets.

 The Office of Management Services (OMS) is responsible for establishing the county policy relative to budgeting guidelines.
 In this regard, they provide a budget packet that includes the necessary forms to be completed and the established timelines.
-Once this data is received, it is the responsibility of the HCSO finance director to: [CALEA Standard 17.2.1]
+Once this data is received, it is the responsibility of the HCSO Finance Director to:

-- Coordinate with the respective bureaus to ensure each bureau properly prepares a preliminary budget, [CALEA Standard 17.2.2]
+1. Coordinate with the respective bureaus to ensure each bureau properly prepares a preliminary budget,

 All purchases by the HCSO are subject to state and county statutes and policies.
 The Texas Local Government Code, Section 262.034, states: “A county officer or employee commits an offense if the officer or employee intentionally or knowingly violates this subchapter […].
 An offense under this subsection is a Class C misdemeanor.”
 Under no circumstances should purchases be made or services be provided without approval from the Purchasing Office or without a purchase order in place.
 When in doubt, contact the Purchasing Office for clarification.